Christmas in July! Get $20 off professional membership with promo code JULY17 thru 7/31 >>>

 When interviewing applicants, many HR professionals say they strive for a good "cultural fit," asking for examples of how potential hires have juggled competing values in the past or responded to unethical behavior in others.

 Although psychological assessments are an option, most focus on the behaviors that people see, says Joyce LeMay, SPHR, associate professor of HR at Bethel University in St. Paul, Minn.
-In a survey of 210 HR professionals she conducted last year, just 5 percent said they believed it was possible to hire an ethical person.
+In a survey of 210 HR professionals she conducted in 2013, just 5 percent said they believed it was possible to hire an ethical person.